Opentrons/opentrons/api/docs/source/labware.rst

 ..
 Note::
     The current custom labware creation mechanisms in the API are fairly limited.
-We're working on a much more robust system for custom labware defintions.
+We're working on a much more robust system for custom labware definitions.
 If the current API isn't able to support your labware, please reach out to our support team.

 Using ``labware.create``, you can create your own custom labware.
 The labware